louisdevie/birdway/docs/source/specs/functions.rst

    So I used the at symbol, wich was the last ASCII symbol left unused at that time to act as a modifier to have cleaner code.

-   It is not possible to pass an argument as a mutable reference, and it will never be, so that it's obvious when a variable is modified.

 If a parameter isn't given a type, it becomes generic and a different function will be implemented for each type passed when calling the function, and the type is valid if the